criggall/g4beamline-primer/README.md

 G4beamline can be installed via Docker or locally as an application.
 For access to the GUI, a local installation is required.

 ### Docker Installation
-If you do not have already have Docker installed on your machine, you can download it here: https://www.docker.com/get-started/.
+If you do not have already have Docker installed on your machine, you can download it [here](https://www.docker.com/get-started/).
 Once Docker is installed, the ```docker-compose.yml``` provided in this repository will do the rest.

 G4beamline Docker image used: https://hub.docker.com/r/valetov/g4bl

 ### Local Installation
-G4beamline is available for download as an application from here: https://muonsinc.com/G4beamlineDownload.php.
+G4beamline is available for download as an application from [here](https://muonsinc.com/G4beamlineDownload.php).
 (Note that you may be prompted to complete a survey before being permitted access to the download page.)

 In order to run G4beamline from terminal, you will need to provide a path to the installation.
 A template ```.bash_profile``` doing so has been provided in this repository, but you will need to add the installation path depending on your setup.
 For example, on Mac this may look like ```/Applications/G4beamline-3.08.app/Contents/MacOS```.

 ### Source Code
-If you are inclined to compile G4beamline from source, it is available here: https://github.com/lawrenceleejr/g4beamline.
+If you are inclined to compile G4beamline from source, it is available [here](https://github.com/lawrenceleejr/g4beamline).